 Therefore, your best shot is to modify things that surround feeding time.
 Here are several things you can try:

 - Prevent other pets near your dog’s food.
-Competition is a natural drive for faster consumption.
+Competition is a natural reason why your dog eats too fast.
 In fact, if there is a dog who is a lazy eater, one way to soothe it is to feed him near other pets.
 On the contrary, if you have two dogs who eat as if it is a race, feeding them at a distance or in separate rooms can help.
 Having a cat lurking around your dog’s bowl while he is eating, is not helpful either.
-So prevent this from happening—feed the cat at the same time or lock him in another room until the dog finishes (we suppose, it’s not going to take long).
+So prevent this from happening—feed the cat at the same time or lock him in another room until the dog finishes.
+We suppose, it’s not going to take long.

 - Use a slow feeder bowl.
 This is a bowl that has several grooves at the bottom, so it is not easy to grab a mouthful of food.
 Pet stores offer plenty of varieties, not only for dogs, but also for cats.
-The common thing about these bowls is that they are hard to eat from, what is exactly what you want to slow down your dog’s dining.
+The common thing about these bowls is that they are hard to eat from, what is exactly what you want.
 Alternatively, you can go for a food puzzle, which not only slows your dog down, but also mentally stimulates him and reduces boredom.
 Not all dogs love food puzzles, however, so we recommend that you start with a slow feeder.

 - Try a food hunt with your dog.
 The idea is simple: feed only half of the food at a regular meal, and hide the rest of it in small batches throughout the house or garden.
 Start with easy-to-discover locations that you can help with.
 Later, you can go for more advanced locations and use all of the food during these hunts, eventually forgetting your dog has ever had “regular meals”.

 - Use kibbles made for slower eating.
 These are kibbles that are large in volume but small in mass.
 They are either porous, hollow, or are shaped like doughnuts.
 Many foods for large breeds are already made like this.
 For example, one might wonder what is so special about a dog food intended specifically for Labrador Retrievers.
 Do they have different nutrient needs that other dog breeds?
 Not exactly, it’s mostly marketing.
-But Labradors are indeed prone to fast eating, and therefore their kibbles are designed to contain less food per larger kibble.
+But Labradors are indeed prone to fast eating, and therefore their kibbles are designed to be helpful if the dog eats too fast.
 Therefore, when he grabs a mouthful of kibbles, it actually contains less food.

 - Switch to wet food.
 Wet food contains more volume for the same amount of nutrients.
 Therefore each meal will also be larger and take more time to consume.
 An additional benefit is that wet food provides satiety sooner than kibbles.
 Wet food is more expensive and less convenient for feeding, but it does, on average, provide better nutrition than dry food.

 - Provide more meals and space them out evenly.
 The majority of people feed their dog two times a day, which is a good choice in most cases.
-However, quite often the reason that dogs eat too fast is that too much time has passed since the previous meal.
-If you feed your dog, for example, at 9 AM and 6 PM, the gaps between the meals are nine and fifteen hours Ideally, however, they should be as close to 12/12 as possible.
+However, often the reason that dogs eat too fast is too much time since the previous meal.
+If you feed your dog, for example, at 9 AM and 6 PM, the gaps between the meals are nine and fifteen hours.
+Ideally, however, they should be as close to 12/12 as possible.